realnfcs/realnfcs/README.md

 **I'm called Nicolas Sales and I'm 18 years old**

-👀 I'm interested in **backend** and I have leaning a lot of interesting things about this area, but I study **frontend** technologies too!
+👀 I'm interested in **backend** and I have leaning a lot of interesting things about this area, but I study **AI and DevOps** technologies too!

 📚 `Today, I'm a student of UNIR university in capital Porto Velho localized in Rondônia, a state of Brazil.`